jackyyu0918/RecipeMaster/README.md

 # iOS_RecipeMaster
-Awesome application for user to search recipes and nutrition.
+Recipe Master is an awesome application for user to search recipes and nutrition.

-The application is implemented in Model-View-Controller model.
+The application is written in Swift 5 and implemented in Model-View-Controller model.

 # ScreenShot